GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ```

 ##### De-identification
-The de-identification pipeline support ORC file format where data can be read from input GCS storage bucket and the
+The de-identification pipeline supports the ORC file format.
+The data is read from an input Cloud Storage bucket.
+The
-de-identified results can be written in
+de-identified results can be written in a BigQuery dataset as tables or an output Cloud Storage bucket as ORC files.
-1. output BigQuery dataset as tables, or
+1. To write the de-identified files to BigQuery tables:

 ```commandline
 ./gradlew run ... -Pargs="... --filePattern=gs://${PROJECT_ID}-demo-data/*.orc"